lucidrains/perceiver-pytorch/README.md

-## Perceiver - Pytorch
+## Perceiver - Pytorch (wip)

-Implementation of Perceiver, General Perception with Iterative Attention, in Pytorch
+Implementation of <a href="https://arxiv.org/abs/2103.03206">Perceiver</a>, General Perception with Iterative Attention, in Pytorch

 ## Citations